Recovery Centers of America at Westminster

 Offering intensive care with 24/7 monitoring, residential treatment is typically 30 days and can cover multiple levels of care.
 Length can range from 14 to 90 days typically.

 Ranked #6 in Massachusetts on Newsweek’s 2024 list of America’s Best Addiction Centers, RCA at Westminster delivers clinically proven care with signature compassion.
-They treat substance use disorders and co-occurring mental health conditions through medically monitored detox, residential treatment, and day and extended day treatment.
+They treat mental health conditions and substance use disorders through medically monitored detox, residential treatment, and day and extended day treatment.
 They also offer specialized support for first responders and military personnel, helping each client build a strong foundation for lasting recovery.

 Formerly a ski lodge, RCA at Westminster offers classic New England charm on their serene, nature-filled campus.
 Semi-private rooms with ensuite bathrooms offer comfort and privacy, while clients enjoy amenities like a pool, fitness center, hiking trails, and a variety of outdoor sports.
 Activities such as art, yoga, and fireside chats with s’mores round out the experience at this peaceful, lodge-style retreat.